Metal Fabrications

 Definition of Metal Fabrication: Metal fabrication refers to the process of designing, cutting, shaping, and assembling various metal materials into a final product.
 It involves a range of specialized procedures such as welding, machining, rolling, and forging to transform raw metal materials into structures or products tailored to specific applications.

-Brief History and Evolution of the Industry: The origins of metal fabrication can be traced back to ancient civilizations, where early humans discovered the malleability of metals like copper and gold.
-These metals were initially used to create simple tools and decorative items.
-As techniques evolved, the Bronze Age ushered in an era of more advanced metalworking, with the alloying of copper and tin giving rise to stronger tools and weapons.
+Metal fabrication dates back to ancient civilizations, where early humans discovered how to shape metals like copper and gold.
+They used these metals to create simple tools and decorative items.
+As techniques advanced, the Bronze Age introduced more sophisticated metalworking by combining copper with tin, producing stronger tools and weapons.

 Types of Metal Fabrication Processes

-Forming: This process reshapes metal without removing material, often using force to manipulate metal into the desired form.
+This process reshapes metal without removing material, often using force to manipulate metal into the desired form.

 • Bending: Metal is deformed along a straight axis.
 This is commonly used for creating angles and folds in sheets of metal.